Slavery & Human Trafficking Statement

 Introduction

-Taking Care (PPP Taking Care Limited) is a wholly owned subsidiary of AXA Health (part of AXA UK Plc).
+Taking Care is the trading name and brand of Taking Care Personal Alarms Limited.
 As an organisation, Taking Care is not of sufficient size to be legally required to comply with the requirements of Section 54 of the UK’s Modern Slavery Act 2015 which requires commercial organisations to prepare and publish a slavery and human trafficking statement for each financial year; however, as an ethical and morally responsible organisation that operates in an environment of vulnerable customers, Taking Care has nevertheless developed this Slavery and Human Trafficking Policy.

 Company structure and business

-Taking Care (PPP Taking Care Limited) is a subsidiary of AXA Health (part of AXA UK Plc).
-It employs 250 employees across five locations in the UK (Ashburton, Exeter, Newton Abbot, Chichester and Belfast).
+Taking Care employs 250 employees across five locations in the UK (Ashburton, Exeter, Newton Abbot, Chichester and Belfast).
 It provides a telecare service to 75,000 vulnerable customers across the UK who need assistance to maintain their dignity and independence at home.

 Taking Care partners with Age UK and Local Authorities to deliver its products and services as well as managing relationships with direct consumers.